What are eyelash extensions?

-It is best getting an allergy test 24-48 hours before getting a new set of eyelash extensions.
-Ensuring that the eye pads are applied properly.
+It is best to get an allergy test 24-48 hours before getting a new set of eyelash extensions.
+Ensures that the eye pads are applied properly.
 Always come to your lashes appointment with clean eyes to prevent any cross contaminations.

-Yes, there is eyelash extension glue in the market that are made for sensitive eyes.
-However, these glues don’t hold the extensions for as long as the general ones.
+Yes, there are eyelash extension glue in the market that are made for sensitive eyes.
+However, these glue don’t hold the extensions for as long as the standard ones.
 Most lash extensions will shed a lot faster than regular glue.

-8. How is eyelash extension allergy test done?
+8. How is the eyelash extension allergy test done?

-There is two type of allergy test, one is done 24-48 hours before the actual lash appointment, the other is done 15 mins before the lash service.
+There are two types of allergy tests, one is done 24-48 hours before the actual lash appointment, the other is done 15 mins before the lash service.

 Getting an allergy test 24-48 hours before the service is the most accurate way of finding out whether you have an allergy or not.
 This test takes around 15 mins.
 Either to one eye or on both eyes, 5-10 short eyelash extensions are applied.
 After the test, keep an eye out for any reaction at home.

 Allergy test that are done 15mins before the service will only show the result of severe allergies and sensitivities.
 The products are applied behind the ears or on arms and left for 15 mins.